kojiromike/magento-retail-order-management/src/app/code/community/EbayEnterprise/Eb2cInventory/README.md

 When using Magento's persistent cart, the amount of time to cache the validated inventory quantity of a cart session is configurable at **System > Configuration > eBay Enterprise > Retail Order Management > Web Services > Inventory Expiration**.

+The Magento Retail Order Management Extension will check the inventory service for all products that are set to Manage Stock and do not allow backorders.
+If a product is set to not Manage Stock or allows backorders, then the inventory service is not checked for inventory quantity.

 ## Dependencies

 ### Magento Modules